AlexCharlton/bvf-gateware-hss-base/README.md

 Now, run `build-gateware`, pointing at a cape directory.
 There are some example capes in the `gateware-examples` directory.
 Copy these to your project and modify as needed.

 ## Capes
+The custom parts of a gateware design are contained in a "Cape" directory (even though they don't necessarily have to relate to a Beagle board cape).
 Capes are expected to have the following directory structure:

 ```
 <cape_dir>/
     OPTIONS